Matthew-Hurrell/viva-la-nacho/README.md

 #### Hero

-The homepage hero section is the large eye catching section which is just beneath the navigation bar.
+The homepage hero section is the large eye-catching section that is just beneath the navigation bar.
 The hero is only displayed on the homepage.
 It is used to catch the users attention, and to clearly showcase the general topic of the site.
 It features a large, colourful full screen background image and a centralised text box with the site title and tagline.
-The hero section also features the mexican hat logo motif to reinforce the brand image.
+The hero section also features the Mexican hat logo motif to reinforce the brand image.

 ![Hero Homepage](readme/assets/images/hero-homepage.png)